-This unit is only intended for use as specified by the manufacturer.
+This device is only intended for use as specified by the manufacturer.
 Any other use beyond that intended by the manufacturer is prohibited.
 This requires the user to abide by the relevant project planning documents.
-Please refrain from tampering with or altering the unit.

 1.4 Legal regulations and directives